Dr. Jennifer Maddrell

 Our goal in this Design Sprint is to help you prepare for the types of mobile learning design scenarios you might experience when seeking a job or working with a client.
 This Design Sprint helps you expand your designer’s toolkit by focusing on a range of mobile learning tools and contextualized learner interaction strategies that incorporate mobile, micro, just-in-time (JIT), and bring-your-own-device (BYOD) approaches.
 Through opportunities to connect with other participants, you’ll share and compare tools, resources, and designs with others in our network.

-Also, when you successfully complete the Design Sprint and submit your final deliverable by December 31st, you’ll receive a digital Mobile Learning Service Badge to include on LinkedIn to acknowledge you have completed the instructional design process to develop mobile learning strategies to support a social need.
+Also, when you successfully complete the Design Sprint and submit your final deliverable, you’ll receive a digital Mobile Learning Service Badge to include on LinkedIn to acknowledge you have completed the instructional design process to develop mobile learning strategies to support a social need.
 In other words, you've gained experience for good!

 What’s in it for Designers for Learning?